TOPIC: APT

 For SAS practitioners looking to modernise their development practices, improve code quality and tap into the collective knowledge of the global SAS community, exploring SAS packages isn't just an option, it's becoming an essential step towards more efficient and effective statistical programming.

-What to do an error appears when using pip to install Python packages on Linux Mint 22
+What to do when the externally-managed environment error appears while using pip to install Python packages on Linux Mint 22

-16th December 2024After upgrading to Linux Mint 22, the following message appeared when attempting to install Python packages using the pip
+16th December 2024After upgrading to Linux Mint 22, the following message appeared when attempting to install Python packages using the pip command:

 error: externally-managed-environment